 Finally, there are couples who do get pregnant, either through IVF or even naturally.
 However, a miscarriage occurs after a time that can be days, weeks, or months.

-When pregnancy loss is repeated more than 2 or 3 times, recurrent miscarriage is diagnosed in the woman.
+When pregnancy loss occurrs more than twice or 3 times, the woman gets diagnosed with recurrent miscarriage.

 - Genetic factors in the sperm, egg, and/or embryo